jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/2strands/3bp_2particles/confined_viral_DNA/README.md

 ## Description

-This is an example demonstrating how to confine a polymer (eg. DNA) within an arbitrary shaped box (eg. the HIV viral capsid).
+This is an example demonstrating how to confine a polymer (eg. DNA) within an arbitrary shaped box (eg. the mature HIV viral capsid).
+Initially the polymer is confined to a rectangular box which is small enough to fit within the desired container (grey spheres).
-Here are two images showing the initial and final conformation of the DNA polymer (before and after the simulation).
+The final two images show the initial and final conformation of the DNA polymer (before and after relaxation).
+This example uses the ["3bp2p"](../simple_dna_example) coarse-grained DNA model.

 ## Overview